 But, isn’t it tiring to be constantly thinking about every single thing you are about to do, worrying about other people’s reactions.
 Who wouldn’t want to be free to do whatever he/she wants without caring a bit about what people think of him/her?
 That’s real freedom, isn’t it?
 So, why do we care so much?

-Why you care about what people think of you
+Why you care what people think of you

-The reason why you care too much about what people think of you is first because you care to much about what you think of yourself!
+The reason why you care too much what people think of you is first because you’re too self-conscious.
 You are too worried about your self-image.
 If you are constantly criticizing yourself pointing out every single of your mistakes, of course you expect other people to act in similar way and criticize you too.
 You automatically imagine them judging you even if they aren’t.
 What you are doing is simply projecting your own thinking on others.
 After all, the way you see yourself is the only model of reality you know of, and the only one you can refer to when you interact with the world.
 You might want to start by checking out how harsh you are on yourself, but there is something way more important to understand.

 The role of self-image